-479. The Heads of State or Government welcomed the historic decision of the Presidents of Cuba and the United States to reestablish diplomatic relations and, once again reiterated their call to the Government of the United States of America to put an end to the economic, commercial and financial embargo against Cuba.
+557. The Ministers welcomed the historic decision of the Presidents of Cuba and the United States to reestablish diplomatic relations and at the same time, regretted the measures implemented by the current Government of the United States of America, which strengthen the economic, commercial and financial embargo against Cuba and entail a setback in the process of normalization of the bilateral relations.
+In light of this, the Ministers, once again reiterated their call to the Government of the United States of America to put an end to the economic, commercial and financial embargo against Cuba that constitutes the major impediment for its full development.
 They also urged the President of the United States to use his broad executive powers to substantially modify the embargo which, in addition to being unilateral and contrary to the UN Charter and international law, and to the principle of neighborliness, is causing huge material losses and economic damage to the people of Cuba.
-They once again urged strict compliance with resolutions 47/19, 48/16, 49/9, 50/10, 51/17, 52/10, 53/4, 54/21, 55/20, 56/9, 57/11, 58/7, 59/11, 60/12, 61/11, 62/3, 63/7, 64/6, 65/6, 66/6, 67/4, 68/8, 69/5 and 70/5 of the UN General Assembly.
-They expressed deep concern over the widening of the extra-territorial nature of the embargo against Cuba and rejected the reinforcement of the financial measures adopted by the Government of United States, aimed at tightening the embargo.
+They once again urged strict compliance with resolutions 47/19, 48/16, 49/9, 50/10, 51/17, 52/10, 53/4, 54/21, 55/20, 56/9, 57/11, 58/7, 59/11, 60/12, 61/11, 62/3, 63/7, 64/6, 65/6, 66/6, 67/4, 68/8, 69/5, 70/5, 71/5 and 72/4 of the UN General Assembly, and adherence to the fundamental principles of sovereign equality, non-interference and non-intervention as enshrined in the Charter of the United Nations.
+They expressed deep concern over the widening of the extraterritorial nature of the embargo against Cuba and rejected the reinforcement of the financial measures adopted by the Government of United States, aimed at tightening the embargo.

-- 480. The Heads of State or Government stressed the need to put an end to aggressive radio and television transmission against Cuba, as well as the use, contrary to the principles of International Law, of Information and Communication Technologies, including social networks, to incite subversion against the Cuban constitutional order.
-They reiterated that those measures constitute a violation of Cuba's sovereignty and a massive violation of the human rights of its people. - 481.
-The Heads of State or Government, concerned over the illegal occupation, against the will of the Cuban people, of part of its territory for more than a century, urged the Government of the United States to return the territory now occupied by the Guantanamo Naval Base to Cuban sovereignty: - 482.
-The Heads of State and Government called for cessation of selective migration policies that favor certain migrants of certain origin, which stimulates uncontrolled migration and create serious difficulties in transit countries, particularly the so-called policy of "wet foot-dry foot", that encourages illegal emigration from Cuba to the United States and is causing heavy losses of human lives and damages to third countries. - 483.
-The Head of State and Government also demanded cessation of Parole Program for Cuban Medical Professionals carried out by the United States Government affecting Cuban cooperation programs and depriving Cuba of vital human resources and many countries in need.
+558. The Ministers stressed the need to put an end to aggressive radio and television transmission against Cuba, as well as the use, contrary to the principles of International Law, of Information and Communication Technologies, including social networks, to incite subversion against the Cuban constitutional order.
+They reiterated that those measures constitute a violation of Cuba's sovereignty and a massive violation of the human rights of its people.

+559. The Ministers concerned over the illegal occupation, against the will of the Cuban people, of part of its territory for more than a century, urged the Government of the United States to return the territory now occupied by the Guantanamo Naval Base to Cuban sovereignty;